Trophy (countermeasure): Combat history

-IDF Merkava Mk.
-IV tank with Trophy APS.
+IDF Merkava Mark 4 tank with Trophy APS.

 Namer CEV equipped with Trophy APS.

-Following the series of tests of the Trophy system, the IDF Ground Forces Command declared the Trophy operational in August 2009.
+Following a series of tests, the IDF Ground Forces Command declared the Trophy system operational in August 2009.
 It was scheduled to be installed in a full battalion of Israeli Armored Corps tanks by 2010.

-On March 1, 2011, stationed near the Gaza border, a Merkava MK IV equipped with the Trophy system foiled a missile attack aimed toward it and became the first operational success of the Trophy active defense system.

-On March 20, 2011, a missile was fired at a Merkava MK IV tank equipped with Trophy system inside the Israeli area along the perimeter fence of the Gaza Strip.
-The system detected the attack, but determined that it did not endanger the tank and did not intercept it; it passed information about the shooting to the crew, who attacked the source of the fire.

-On August 1, 2012, Trophy successfully intercepted an anti-tank missile launched from the Gaza Strip at a Merkava tank near Kissufim junction.
+On 1 March 2011, a Merkava Mark 4 equipped with the Trophy system successfully foiled a missile attack aimed toward it near the Gaza border; this marked the first operational success of the Trophy active defense system.
+On 20 March 2011, a missile was fired at a Merkava Mark 4 equipped with Trophy inside the Israeli area along the perimeter fence of the Gaza Strip.
+The system detected the attack but determined that it did not endanger the tank and did not intercept it; it passed information about the shooting to the crew, who attacked the source of the fire.
+On 1 August 2012, Trophy successfully intercepted an anti-tank missile launched from the Gaza Strip at a Merkava tank near the Kissufim junction.

-On July 14, 2014, the Trophy system successfully intercepted a 9M133 Kornet anti-tank missile fired from Gaza at an IDF tank.
-Since the beginning of the Israeli Operation Protective Edge to July 20, 2014, at least four Israeli tanks of senior commanders were protected by the Trophy system in the Gaza Strip.
+On 14 July 2014, the Trophy system successfully intercepted a 9M133 Kornet anti-tank missile fired from Gaza at an IDF tank.
+From the beginning of the Israeli Operation Protective Edge to 20 July 2014, at least four Israeli tanks of senior commanders were protected by the Trophy system in the Gaza Strip.
 According to reports from the front, since the beginning of the ground operation, the system successfully intercepted five anti-tank missiles that were aimed at armored IDF vehicles in Gaza.
-On July 22, 2014, according to a video by a Palestinian group, the Trophy system installed on a Merkava IV tank successfully intercepted an RPG-29 rocket fired at the tank.
+On 22 July 2014, according to a video by a Palestinian group, the Trophy system installed on a Merkava Mark 4 tank successfully intercepted an RPG-29 rocket fired at the tank.

-According to Debkafile, Hamas has tried to stop Israeli tanks with two kinds of advanced guided anti-tank missiles, the Russian Kornet-E, and the 9M113 Konkurs, but Trophy intercepted them successfully.
-The appearance of near-invulnerable mobile land platforms suggest the current warfare paradigm may need revising.
+According to Debkafile, Hamas has tried to stop Israeli tanks with two kinds of advanced guided anti-tank missiles, the Russian Kornet-E and the 9M113 Konkurs, but Trophy intercepted them successfully.
+The appearance of near-invulnerable mobile land platforms suggests the current warfare paradigm may need revising.

-As of 2016, Trophy is operational on all Merkava Mark-IV tanks of the IDF's 401st Armored Brigade, and with the 7th Armored Brigade 75th Battalion's new Merkava IV tanks.
+As of 2016, Trophy was operational on all Merkava Mark 4 tanks of the IDF's 401st Armored Brigade, and with the 7th Armored Brigade 75th Battalion's new Merkava Mark 4 tanks.

-In July, the Israeli MOD announced it has completed integrating Trophy on its first brigade company of Namer APCs.
-In November 2016, it was announced that the IDF will buy hundreds more Trophy systems to install on almost all of its Merkava 4 MBTs and Namer APC/IFVs.
+In July 2016, the Israeli Ministry of Defense (MOD) announced it had completed integrating Trophy on its first brigade company of Namer APCs.
+In November 2016, it was announced that the IDF would buy hundreds more Trophy systems to install on almost all of its Merkava Mark 4 MBTs and Namer APC/IFVs.